-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with the Invariant Sections being "GNU General Public License", with no Front-Cover texts and with the Back-Cover text being "You have freedom to copy and modify this manual, like GNU software.".

-A copy of the license is included in the section entitled "GNU Free Documentation License".
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in Appendix C [GNU Free Documentation License], page 33.